sawyerbobk563-code/sawyerbobk563-code/README.md

 ### `> whoami`

 Hey — I'm Sawyer.
-I build tools the internet didn't know it needed, obsess over clean UI, and think AI should do the boring stuff so humans can do the interesting stuff.
+I build tools the internet didn't know it needed, obsess over clean UI, and think AI should do the boring stuff so humans can do the interesting stuff. vistit my bio: https://udontknow.edgeone.app/

 - 🤖 Deep in AI & automation rabbit holes
 - 🎨 Allergic to ugly interfaces